rodrfentanes21/rodrfentanes21/README.md

 - I consider myself someone with good communication skills and willing to help others and work on a collaborative environment, always excited about learning new technologies and challenging myself.
 - Currently I'm on the 4th semester of my Computer Science Major.
-- Looking foward to opportunities to expand my knowledge.
+- Looking foward on opportunities to expand my knowledge.
 #### Languages:
 - Native Portuguese
 - Fluent English